Codes4Fun/starweb/README.md

 ### NOTES

+## USAGE

 To enable fullscreen mode (which includes WebVR) click the webgl viewport.
 This is temporary until real UI is implemented.

-I'm not sure if I am going to port searching, there is code but it is untested and very likely broken.

-I originally intended this to be a 1 week project and it is already going past that.

-If you want to buy me coffee or a beer you can send me bitcoins here:
-[17Mqj42oV1xtMWt16MBPyveZZXKUaJFH1H]

-### TODO
+## TODO

- - Port LabelObjectManager.
+ - Fix rendering order (may not just-work in VR).
  - Implement UI for settings/preferences.
  - Support Google Cardboard mobile browsers without WebVR.
  - Port SkyRegionMap (optimization).
  - Lots more testing!

+## MISC

+I originally intended this to be a 1 week project and it is already going past that.

+Things that I may not complete given how much time I have:
+ - multi-language support
+ - fix text aliasing issues, introduced to get full 3d text in VR.
+ - searching

+I accept bitcoins!
+[17Mqj42oV1xtMWt16MBPyveZZXKUaJFH1H]

-LICENSE
+## LICENSE
 ----

 Apache License, Version 2.0